karinaklages/fotogram/README.md

 ###

 <p align="left">Fotogram is a platform for displaying pictures.
-All images are rendered using JavaScript and the platform also features a dialog pop-up window.<br><br>
+All images are rendered using JavaScript and the platform also features a pop-up window.<br><br>

 This project is part of the Developer Akademie's software developer training program to learn more about JavaScript.
+Certain technical and logical requirements had to be met for this project, but I was able to incorporate my own ideas into the design.
 The logo used was provided by the Developer Akademie.
 All other images are from Pixabay.
 </p><br>

 ###